HL7/US-Core/input/pagecontent/index.md

   - [X] update/create Examples - (highlight new content with new-content class)
   - [X] update change log
   <!--- [ ] updated Provenance to include all the new resources created a liquid script as include file to update this dynamically. -->
-  - [ ] !!!!!update Conformance - using python script (excel soure here:input/resources_spreadsheets) and upload here: input/resources  *NOTE do this at end and remember to update Client spreadsheet from Server spreadsheet*
+  - [X] update Conformance - using python script (excel soure here:input/resources_spreadsheets) and upload here: input/resources  *NOTE do this at end and remember to update Client spreadsheet from Server spreadsheet*

   for narrative updates
   - [X] update Narratives